Finch-API/coding-challenge/README.md

 Your tasks are as follows:

-+ Implement the Telematic API specification using any frameworks or libraries as necessary
++ Implement the Telematic API specification using any frameworks or libraries as necessary.
-+ Provide tests for your API implementation
-+ Write your code to be well structured and documented
++ Write your code to be well structured.
++ Design your API and code to be extensible.
+Imagine how the API could be expanded and what it would look like.
+For example, what if the Telematic API begins to expose the Tesla API which is quite different from the GM API?
++ Cleanly handle inconsistent data from GM's API.
+For example, what should we do when there is typo in a `getSecurityStatus` `location.value`?
++ Provide tests for your API implementation.
++ Add logging in order to trace through request flows and easily debug errors. [if time permits]
++ Document your code. [if time permits]

 ## The GM API